ian-IBCIRL/CI-PP1-SunhillPilates/README.md

 See here for the current website: https://ian-ibcirl.github.io/CI-PP1-SunhillPilates/

+To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type: `python3 -m http.server`

 Sunhill Pilates is a site that advertises and informs the audience about a fictitious fitness business.
 The business primarily sells classroom Pilates instruction and also a limited range of smaller classes for one to four people.
 The site is targeted toward people who want to learn Pilates and commit to their exercise on an ongoing basis.
 Sunhill Pilates also provides a small number of introductory classes and informational videos for clients and visitors "on the go" or at home.
 The business also has regular classes with informal gatherings afterwards, for anyone who wants to stay and socialise.
 People are just getting used to social gatherings again, especially among older clients who may not have the circle of friends from the past.
 The primary USP is the appeal, satisfaction and quality of the instruction.
 The site will be useful for people who want to check out the range of classes available, the location and classroom hours, as well as the references of the instructors.

 This file also contains some important information about the project, including Gitpod and the extensions we use.